 Contrary to our expectations, and findings from research in southern California (Zedler et al. 1983; Keeley and Brennan 2012), we found no reduction in resprout growth with increased fire frequency.
-Other variables that play an essential role in determining the vigor of resprouting shrubs.
-For example, the survival and vigor of resprouting shrubs in northern California are especially sensitive to pre-fire drought and can exacerbate the effect of short-interval fire (Werner et al. 2022).
-While the lack of environmental variation (e.g., temperature, precipitation) and temporal scope across our sites makes it difficult to parse out the exact cause of reduced resprout vigor, we can fully understand the consequences of increased fire frequency, which did not have a strong impact on resprout vigor.
+Shrub cover did decrease along our fire frequency gradient, so mortality was higher with more burning.
+Numerous variables drive survival and regrowth of resprouting shrubs.
+For example, shrub survival and vigor are sensitive to pre-fire drought, which can exacerbate the effect of short-interval fire (Werner et al. 2022).
+While the lack of environmental variation (e.g., temperature, precipitation) and temporal span across our sites makes it difficult to parse out the exact cause of reduced resprout vigor, we can fully understand the consequences of increased fire frequency, which did not have a strong impact on resprout vigor.
 While resprouting species are well adapted for repeat fires, they can be extirpated after some time (Zedler et al. 1983, Keeley and Brennan 2012).
 Assessing shrub mortality, in addition to resprout success, is vital to consider.

 Conclusion

-Much of the species diversity in the NAMCZ – a global biodiversity hotspot – is centered in chaparral-dominated shrublands.
-There is a rich diversity of endemic species restricted to chaparral and loss of this habitat type has major implications on many ecosystem services such as flood control, erosion reduction, carbon sequestration, nutrient cycling, pollination, primary production, and habitat provision (Rundel 2018; Underwood et al. 2018).
+Much of the species diversity in the NAMCZ – a global biodiversity hotspot – is centered in chaparral-dominated shrublands (need CITE).
+There is a rich diversity of endemic species restricted to chaparral and loss of this habitat type has major implications for many ecosystem services such as flood control, erosion reduction, carbon sequestration, nutrient cycling, pollination, primary production, and habitat provision (Rundel 2018; Underwood et al. 2018).
 Here we provide insights into the effects of altered fire regimes on chaparral plant communities, using a broader fire frequency gradient than has been previously studied.

 Our study provides empirical evidence that an increase in fire frequency, and the associated increase in shorter fire return intervals, precipitates a shift in the local vegetation.
-Initially characterized by a distinctive assemblage of native woody and herbaceous species, we observed a shift to a homogenized community dominated by a smaller set of non-native annual species.
+Initially characterized by a distinctive assemblage of native woody and herbaceous species, chaparral shifts under frequent fire to a much more homogeneous community dominated by a smaller set of non-native annual species.
 Areas dominated by nonnative grasses increase fine fuel loads, leading to more frequent fires that burn at lower intensity.
 The shift in fire behavior allows the nonnative seedbank to persist, leading to a repeating “grass-fire cycle” (D’Antonio and Vitousek 1992).
-Once a community has undergone type conversion, it has a greatly reduced probability of reverting to its previous state, even if actively managed (Allen et al. 2018; Dewees et al. 2022).
-Identifying areas that are in severe danger of type conversion, but are still intact, enhances the possibility of preventative management (Allen et al. 2018).
+Once a community has undergone type conversion, it has a greatly reduced probability of reverting to its previous state (Allen et al. 2018; Dewees et al. 2022).
+Identifying and appropriately managing areas that are still intact but are in severe danger of type conversion enhances the possibility of preventative management (Allen et al. 2018).
 In chaparral, reducing fire frequency is paramount to conserving native species and preserving ecosystem services, using the entirety of the integrated fire management spectrum (Safford et al. 2018).

 Acknowledgments